Visa policy of Moldova: Invitation letter required

-Visa
+Visa types

 The Moldovan visa is a document, which is placed in the passport.
 It contains the name and the indication of nationality.

 Requirements for Tourist Visa

 A tourist visa entitles its holder only to tourism trips and visits of relatives and/or friends.
 Tourist visa holders are prohibited to engage in business or work activities in the Republic of Moldova.

 Requirements for Temporary Residence Visa/Work Visa

 Anyone wishing to live and work in Moldova will be required to apply for a temporary residence visa.
 To obtain a temporary visa for employment purposes, you will need to secure a job offer from a Moldovan company or government department, or a foreign company based in Moldova.
 The criteria for approval of an employment visa include suitable educational qualifications or work experience, a secured employment contract in Moldova, provide proof of adequate means of subsistence in Moldova, police confirmation that you have no criminal record, and a satisfactory medical examination.
 All official documents must be translated into the Romanian language.